AdoHaha/ros_fun/README.md

 In this presentation I present a way to start, 100 % Python and Jupyter based.

+You need to have Docker and docker-compose installed.

 Use

 `docker-compose up ` to run the container.